arielle00/Tip-Calculator/README.md

 ## Notes

 Some challenges I faced was how to add a settings page and to save user input.
 As well, I had trouble adding a page to the beginning of my app and connecting that to the rest of the pages I built first.
+I was unable to make the settings work properly.

 ## License